Q. I am having trouble registering for orientation, what should I do?

 A. This is the only opportunity for you to attend Orientation and register for Fall 2014 semester classes, so it’s mandatory for all new first year and transfer students.
 If you cannot attend, please contact us to discuss alternate arrangements.

 Q. Is there an Orientation program for parents and family members?

 Please be advised that there is a $40 fee for each participant (children under 12 are free).
 The student and family programs run separately.
-Overnight accommodations during orientation in an on-campus residence hall are also available for registered family members at an additional (but very discounted price).
+Overnight accommodations are not provided for families or students during orientation in August.

 Q. Can I bring a guest to Orientation?

 A. As we expect more than 200 students at Orientation, we cannot permit guests.
 Please keep in mind that your family members are invited to participate in Family Orientation.

 Q. Can I stay overnight in a residence hall as part of Orientation?